 Reisig, Gerhard H. R.(1910-2005).
-Papers; 1940- 1979; 35 linear feet.
+Papers; 1940-1979; 35 linear feet.
 Physicist, aeronautical engineer.
-Published professional papers and articles used by Reisig in his researches.
-Subject matter ranges from acoustics to wind-shear, and includes material emanating from NASA, US Army Missile Command, and private researchers worldwide.
+Published professional papers and articles used by Reisig in his research.
+Subject matter ranges from acoustics to wind shear, and includes material originating from NASA, US Army Missile Command, and private researchers worldwide.

-Konrad K. Dannenberg's contributions and accomplishments in Rocketry and Propulsion were a cornerstone of technological progress for the United States and helped place the Huntsville community in the national forefront.
-After his retirement from NASA, Konrad initiated a second career dedicated to instilling his passion for space to future generations.
-The Konrad K. Dannenberg collection is primarily focused on his personal life and the extensive correspondence with Family, Fiends, and the Scientific Community, both in the USA and in Germany.
+Konrad K. Dannenberg's contributions and accomplishments in rocketry and propulsion were a cornerstone of technological progress for the United States and helped place the Huntsville community in the national forefront.
+After his retirement from NASA, Dannenberg started a second career dedicated to sharing his passion for space with future generations.
+The Konrad K. Dannenberg collection is primarily focused on his personal life and the extensive correspondence with family, friends, and the scientific community, both in the USA and in Germany.

 LAGEOS I (Laser Geodynamics Satellite), launched in 1976, is a passive satellite designed to help scientists study the geodynamics of Earth.
 Geodynamics is the study of the motion of the earth and the forces and processes active in the interior of the Earth and how they affect the features of the Earth’s crust.